fmuecke/ExeBundle/README.md

 ExeBundle packages applications for distribution into **single, self-contained Windows executables** that run **without installers or external files**.

-This repository serves as the **public release, documentation, and community hub** for ExeBundle.
+This repository is the **public release, documentation, and community hub** for ExeBundle.
-The core source code is developed and maintained in a separate private repository.
+The core source code is developed in a separate private repository.

-## What ExeBundle Does
+## Core Concept

-ExeBundle creates an *executable bundle*:
+ExeBundle creates an **executable bundle**:
 a single `.exe` that encapsulates everything required to run an application.

-The resulting executable can be:
-- copied
-- distributed
-- deployed
-- executed

-without relying on installers, runtimes, or additional files on the target system.

-## Scope and Terminology

 In this context, *applications* include:
 - GUI applications
 - command-line tools
-- utilities
-- internal tools
+- utilities and internal tools
 - support or diagnostic binaries

-ExeBundle focuses on **packaging and distribution**.
+ExeBundle focuses on **packaging and distribution** with **deterministic, self-contained execution**.
-Execution is self-contained and follows a deterministic model.

-## What ExeBundle Is Not

-ExeBundle is deliberately focused.
-It is:

-- not a container runtime
-- not a sandbox or virtual machine
-- not an installer framework
-- not a mandatory obfuscation or protection layer

-ExeBundle operates entirely in **user mode** and relies on **standard Windows execution semantics**.

-## Key Characteristics

-- **Single-file distribution**
-  One executable represents the complete application.

-- **Self-contained execution**
-  No installers, no external files, no runtime dependencies.

-- **Windows-first**
-  Designed specifically for Windows environments.

-- **Predictable behavior**
-  Controlled unpacking and execution.

-- **Focused tooling**
-  ExeBundle does not prescribe how applications are built or structured.

-## Packaging Capabilities
+## Capabilities

 ExeBundle can bundle:
-- executables
-- DLLs
+- executables and DLLs
 - scripts (e.g. PowerShell, CMD)
 - configuration files
 - assets and resource files

-Advanced characteristics include:
-- deterministic extraction behavior
+Key characteristics:
+- **single-file distribution**
+- **no installers or external dependencies**
+- **predictable unpacking and execution**
-- optional local caching for repeated execution
+- optional local caching for repeated runs
-- support for different compression strategies (e.g. startup speed vs. bundle size)
+- support for different compression strategies
-- compatibility with Authenticode-signed binaries
+- compatible with Authenticode-signed binaries

 ## How It Works (High Level)

-1. You define which files and entry points should be bundled
+1. Define which files and entry points should be bundled
-2. ExeBundle packages them into a single executable
+2. ExeBundle packages everything into a single executable
 3. At runtime:
    - the bundle is prepared locally (side-by-side or cached)
    - integrity is verified